IntAlert/facebook-page-scaper/README.md

 - Functions easily customisable to scrape multiple pages

 ## Licensing
-- All code will be published under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
+- All code will be published under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)